 - Password updated

 Depending on the account holder's profile type—customer, subscriber, member, or donor—they may receive more emails.
 Learn more about these emails and how to customize them in Customer email notifications.

 Saved payment methods

-How your users save payment methods to their account depends on your site's payment processor.
+How your customers save payment methods to their account depends on your site's payment processor.
 Customers, members, and donors can save payment methods during checkout, or by logging into their account.
 If they don't have an account, they'll have the option to create one during checkout.

 Tip: Only account holders can edit their saved payment information and shipping addresses.
 You can't edit this information on their behalf.

-If your site is connected to Stripe and not in test mode, account holders can securely save credit card payment information to their Customer Accounts.
+If your site is connected to Stripe and not in test mode, account holders can securely save credit card payment information to their customer accounts.
 When viewing a saved credit card, only the last four digits of the card are visible.

-Since Apple Pay is built for a quick checkout experience, account holders can’t log into their account during an Apple Pay checkout.
+Because Apple Pay is built for a quick checkout experience, account holders can’t log into their account during an Apple Pay checkout.
 If they’re already logged in, they can complete checkout normally.

 Help your account holders

 You're responsible for helping account holders with any issues they may have when accessing their customer accounts.
 How you manage them and their accounts is up to you.
 There are best practices you can follow to ensure your account holders have a smooth experience, like displaying contact information and store policies.